BWN133/SEFL-FILTER/README.md

 Cobbe, K., Kosaraju, V., Klimov, O., Schulman, J., Hilton, J., & Hausknecht, M. (2021).
 Training verifiers to solve math word problems. arXiv preprint arXiv:2110.14168

+# Acknowledgments
+Thanks to LangChain for providing the tools necessary to orchestrate this complex solution generation and filtering system.
+Special thanks to all contributors who have invested their time in improving the SELF-FILTER architecture.